 Understanding French labor unions and the collective bargaining process is essential for companies that hire French employees.
 Labor laws ensure that workers’ rights are protected and can change over time.
 As the labor market and laws evolve, businesses must remain compliant to avoid potential legal complications.

-Partnering with a global Employer of Record (EOR) like Remofirst can simplify this process.
+Partnering with a global Employer of Record (EOR) like RemoFirst can simplify this process.
 We’ll ensure that your company fully complies with French employment laws while also managing your global payroll, employee benefits, and more.
 Book a demo to learn how we can help you hire in France and 180+ other countries.